openstack/openstack-manuals/doc/admin-guide/source/identity-keystone-usage-and-features.rst

 It is set up to expect commands in the general form of ``openstack command argument``, followed by flag-like keyword arguments to provide additional (often optional) information.
-For example, the :command:`user list` and :command:`project create` commands can be invoked as follows:
+For example, the :command:`openstack user list` and :command:`openstack project create` commands can be invoked as follows:

 .. code-block:: bash